meleu/meleudotdev/notes/ra/raspotlight-mrgauss.md

   {% rauserpic MrGauss %}
 </div>

+We chatted about several things.
+I was willing to know from him about all the cool places to visit in the city,

-We chatted about several things and, of course, about RetroAchievements.
+and, of course, about RetroAchievements.
 During our conversation I couldn't help but notice how the feeling of belonging to a community of people who share the same passion, has a positive impact on a person's life.

 I became interested in putting **MrGauss** in the RASpotlight and here we are.